 Admissions Application for Degree and Certificate Objective Students

 All students must complete a General Admission Application for entrance to Northern, unless you are applying for one of the Allied Health programs please see requirements below or you can speak to firstname.lastname@example.org for details.

 To begin your application, read the information below.
-Then click on 'BEGIN ONLINE APPLICATION' link above.
+Then click on the corrrect 'BEGIN APPLICATION' link above for your appropriate area.
 There is no application fee for this degree seeking application.

 General Admission Policy